 time of the day without precaution with regards to contamination.
 Such samples

 may be isotonic, dilute, containing white cells or even bacteria among others.

 During collection, voiding first half of the urine is recommended in order to flush out any possible contaminants (cells or microbes) which may still be present on the outer of the urethra.
-It therefore makes the analysis of urine easier by eliminating any contaminants that may lead poor diagnosis and prognosis.
+It therefore makes the urine analysis easier by eliminating any contaminants that may lead poor diagnosis and prognosis.

 In this case, therefore, the technician only gets to observe and analyze the contents of the uncontaminated urine.

-Depending on the urine as well as how it was collected, the microscopic examination of the sediment may detect the presence of the following;
+Depending on the urine as well as how it was collected, the microscopic examination of the sediment may detect the presence of the following:

 Urine is a bio-fluid, which means that it is a fluid that originates from inside the body.
 As such; it should be handled with care.
 While care should be taken while collecting a urine sample to avoid contaminating it, it should also be handled with care while examining.
 This is a safety precaution that should involve the use of latex gloves.